Bảo Đại: Exile in Hong Kong

 On March 16, 1946, Bảo Đại was assigned to join the delegation of the Democratic Republic of Vietnam to Chongqing to visit Republic of China.
-But he did not return home afterwards, but separated from the delegation to Kunming and then Hong Kong.
+But he did not return home afterwards, but separated from the delegation to Kunming and then to British Hong Kong.
 Bảo Đại accepted to go to Chongqing but as a former emperor traveling, not as the leader of the delegation.
 Therefore, Nghiem Ke To, a member of the Vietnam Nationalist Party, was the head of the delegation.

 Later, Pham Khac Hoe was also sent by President Hồ Chí Minh to Hong Kong to persuade Bảo Đại to return but before departing, he heard that Bảo Đại had agreed to side with France, so Hoe cancelled the trip.
 The Hồ Chí Minh' government also sent a high-ranking government official named Ho Duc Linh to bring gold and foreign currency to Bảo Đại and persuade him to return to the country, but was unsuccessful.

 He also frequently visited casinos and dance clubs in Hong Kong under the name "Mr. Wang Kunney".
 In Hong Kong, Bảo Đại met with many political characters, including General George C. Marshall, the US representative, later brought the agreement with Bảo Đại to President Harry S. Truman.
 According to the French intelligence agency, Bảo Đại himself asked for their help after he had spent all his money in Hong Kong.
 The French envoys continued to provide him with financial support, giving Bảo Đại 5,000 Hong Kong dollars each month that made him able to enjoy life of luxury and wealth.
 He bought an English-style building near Stanley Beach, often receiving guests in Causeway Bay, letting them stay at the Hongkong Hotel or at the Paramount or Saint-Francis.
 Later, when he sold his private property in Hong Kong, he received a sum of up to one million Indochinese piastres.
 Shortly after, Bảo Đại wrote a letter back to the country to resign from his position as "Supreme Advisor" in the government of the Democratic Republic of Vietnam.

-Return to power and Indochina War
+First Indochina War and Chief of State of Vietnam

 Bảo Đại spent nearly a year as "supreme advisor" to the DRV, during which period Vietnam descended into armed conflict between rival Vietnamese factions and the French.
 He left this post in 1946 after communists abandoned him in China.
 He moved to Hong Kong, where the French and Việt Minh both attempted unsuccessfully to solicit him for political support.